Pardes Biosciences Inc. (PRDS) Shares Up Despite Recent Market Volatility

 PRDS’s Market Performance

-The stock of Pardes Biosciences Inc. (PRDS) has seen a 13.49% increase in the past week, with a -7.14% drop in the past month, and a -15.38% fall in the past quarter.
-The volatility ratio for the week is 8.95%, and the volatility levels for the past 30 days are at 14.95% for PRDS.
-The simple moving average for the last 20 days is 8.58% for PRDS stock, with a simple moving average of -31.03% for the last 200 days.
+PRDS’s stock has seen a 27.27% increase for the week, with a 13.24% rise in the past month and a -24.14% fall in the past quarter.
+The volatility ratio for the week is 15.01%, and the volatility levels for the past 30 days are at 14.72% for Pardes Biosciences Inc. The simple moving average for the last 20 days is 16.93% for PRDS stock, with a simple moving average of -24.65% for the last 200 days.

 Analysts’ Opinion of PRDS